 - Faith in a Changing Climate: The Lord’s Prayer Speaking to Climate Justice

-Here are pdfs from the advocacy and contacting congress members presentations from Session 4 (coming soon).
+Here are pdfs from the environmental advocacy, carbon pricing, and contacting congress members presentations from Session 4 (coming soon).

 If you are interested in getting involved with an environmental advocacy organization such as Citizens’ Climate Lobby, or encouraging your congregation to become and Earth Care Congregation, go to this page for links to important websites.

 Here you can find your state legislators.